-The Apex court in Reliance Petroleum Limited1 in para 31 of its judgment has observed as under:- petitioner-company in relation to any of its liabilities arising from past activities."
+The Apex court in Reliance Petroleum Limited' in para 31 of its judgment has observed as under:-

 "31.
-In view of what is stated hereinbefore the Scheme of Amalgamation as proposed by the petitioner-company at Annexure E to the petition is hereby sanctioned subject to the clarification that this sanction shall not affect any proceedings that may be pending or that may be commenced against the
+In view of what is stated hereinbefore the Scheme of Amalgamation as proposed by the petitioner-company at Annexure E to the petition is hereby sanctioned subject to the clarification that this sanction shall not affect any proceedings that may be pending or that may be commenced against the petitioner-company in relation to any of its liabilities arising from past activities."